nuwave/lighthouse/docs/master/api-reference/directives.md

   type: String = "paginator"

   """
-  Specify the model class to use.
+  Specify the class name of the model to use.
   This is only needed when the default model resolution does not work.
   """
   model: String